mdn/mdn/ADRs/004-use-react.md

 way that React and Angular do.
 I did not investigate this framework very deeply because none of its features seemed compelling enough to make us pick it over React.

-#### Web Components/Polymer

-Web components will eventually be the standard component system for the web, and in that sense they seem like the best choice for Mozilla.
-But they are not yet well supported by browsers other than Chrome, and so we would have to adopt the Polymer framework.

-If we didn't have such ambitous goals for 2019 and weren't expecting to work with contractors on those goals, I would want to seriously consider using Web Components because they seem like the best solution for the open web.
-But the lack of tools, ecosystem, and developer community makes this a non-starter for now.

-In the future maybe we'll be able to use Web Components for small components, and tie them together into larger components with React.